Birth story number 4

 I had phoned my husband Jon and suggested he come in at 1pm.
 He phoned my mum to come round and look after our 3 older kids.
 She and my dad had been self isolating as strictly as we had, so she was able to safely come into our home.

 At 1pm, Jon phoned asking what time I thought I would give birth!!!!!
 He was in the hospital car park but had a puncture and wanted to know if he had time to get the tyre replaced!
 He limped round to the tyre place, and begged them to believe his wife really was in labour so could he push to the front of the queue!
 He came rushing into the room and was relieved to see he hadn’t missed the birth!
-He announced it was like being in a day spa and so relaxing, set up my fan, and Hypnobirthing tracks on repeat, closed the curtains and dimmed the lights, then ate his sandwich.
+He announced it was like being in a day spa it felt so relaxing!
+Het up my fan, and Hypnobirthing tracks on repeat, closed the curtains and dimmed the lights, then ate his sandwich.
 After our long 3rd labour, he was settling in for the long haul.

 Things were definitely getting more intense now.
 An exam showed I was 6-7cm and I was relieved that things were moving much quicker than at the last birth.
 I asked for gas and air and moved off the ball and onto lying on my side on the bed.
 I love gas and air, it works really well to help with the discomfort, but can make me feel sick if I take too much for too long.
 Hypnobirthing breathing is perfect for taking enough and at the right time, so I always felt in control of the dose and knew exactly what to do with it.
-A while later, I asked for some pethidine.
-I only got a half dose, as I am “so little.”
-When the midwife said that, I remember thinking “though she be small, she be mighty.”
-I wasn’t thrilled but kept breathing and thinking about my “relaxing place.”
-(I don’t think it did anything to help.
-I feel the gas and air did so much more for me.)

 Jon kept the fan pointed in my direction and kept a wet flannel on my forehead to keep me cool.

-I asked for an epidural, which was something I had never had, and most definatly didn't want, but I was having a "moment"!
+Things were feeling more intense.
 My midwife Abi was sure this was because I was in transition/10 cm dilated and asked if she could check.
 I just knew I couldn’t roll onto my back and remember saying to Jon “Just sort it out, lift a leg or something.”
 He did, and Abi had guessed right.
 She said I had moved from 7cm to 10cm in 30 mins, so it was intense because I was almost there.
 I moved off the bed and stood on the floor, leaning on the bed.
 This didn’t quite work, so Jon helped me onto all 4’s leaning over the back of the bed, where I was more comfortable and stayed to the end.
 (The same thing happened at birth no 2)

 About 10 mins later, I “trumped”, and heard Abi say “Right this baby is coming,” (Jon told me later, that she added a protective visor over her mask.) and she was right.
 I could feel the baby moving down into what felt like my bottom.
 With Hypnobirthing, we don’t do any false pushing and we breathe or hum our baby down, and this exactly what happened.
 The baby came in its own time, with no need for any pushing from me, or coaching from the midwife.
 She let it all play out.
 I birthed in silence and the baby came out in silence.
 (This is just how I happen to birth, it isn’t a rule or anything!)
 I remember thinking that this part was very intense but that it wouldn’t take long, so I should give into it/go with it, so I didn’t interfere or slow down the process and I took myself off to my “relaxing place.”